2023 Most Popular Health Professions Doctor's Degree Schools in the Middle Atlantic Region

 Read full report on Health Professions at Howard University

-Johns Hopkins University came in at #14 in this year’s edition of the Most Popular Health Professions Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Johns Hopkins is a very large private not-for-profit school located in the large city of Baltimore.
+Johns Hopkins University landed the #14 spot in the 2023 rankings for the most popular doctor’s degree health professions programs.
+Johns Hopkins is a fairly large private not-for-profit school located in the large city of Baltimore.

 Women make up 73% of the health professions majors at the school.